-1.3.1.1.
+1.3.2.
 International development and cooperation programmes

 Through SSM, Sweden is involved in a number of development and cooperation programmes with countries in Central and Eastern Europe.
 The aim is to enhance safety at nuclear power plants in the region and improve radiation protection of people and the environment.
 SSM also works towards increasing awareness about nuclear non-proliferation and strengthening control regimes in the region.
-The cooperation projects are mainly run together with Russia and Ukraine, though certain projects are also run together with Georgia and Moldova.
-In 2015, SSM worked together with Finnish and Norwegian authorities to establish initial contact with the Belorussian authority on launching cooperation in the areas of nuclear and radiation safety, mainly relating to the construction of two nuclear reactors.
-As of 2017, there has been an ongoing exchange of opinions and experience in regulatory activities between the Nordic regulators and Belorussian counterparts.
+The cooperation projects are mainly run together with Russia and Ukraine, though certain projects are also run together with Georgia, Moldova and Belarus.
+In 2020 SSM received a government assignment to analyse possibilities for a cooperation programme with Armenia, but due to the Covid pandemic, the bilateral cooperation has been delayed.
+The situation after the Russian invasion of Ukraine in 24 February 2022 will have a major impact on cooperation in the region.

-The programmes are based on Government decisions, with financing provided by the Ministry for Foreign Affairs, the

-Ministry of the Environment, and Sweden's International Development Cooperation Agency.
-The total budget is approximately 35 million Swedish kronor per year.
+The programmes are based on Government decisions, with financing provided by the Ministry of the Environment, the Ministry for Foreign Affairs, and Sweden's International Development Cooperation Agency.
+The total budget is approximately 35 million Swedish krona per year.

-1.3.2.
+1.3.3.
 Utilities

 Utilities in Sweden are active in international cooperation for the purpose of enhancing nuclear safety by sharing experience, contributing to work on international regulation and guidelines, and by participating in safety assessments and peer reviews.
-At the present time, this is primarily accomplished through memberships in WANO and in owner's group associations of major European and US vendors, and by participation in the Foratom initiative European Nuclear Installations Safety Standards, the European Utilities Requirements project and IAEA activities.
+At the present time, this is primarily accomplished through memberships in WANO, in owner's group associations of major European and US vendors, through EPRI and by participation in the Foratom initiative European Nuclear Installations Safety Standards, the European Utilities Requirements project as well as through cooperation with IAEA and and OECD/NEA and participation in IAEA activities.
 Both Vattenfall and Sydkraft Nuclear Power have direct membership in WANO.